justintadlock/members/readme.md

 Every capability can have one of three "states" for a role.
 The role can be *granted*, *denied*, or simply not have a capability.

 * **Granting** a capability to a role means that users of that role will have permission to perform the given capability.
 * **Denying** a capability means that the role's users are explicitly denied permission.
-So, if your user has multiple roles (see "Multiple user roles"), denied capabilities from one role will override granted capabilities from another.
-If you're not using multiple roles per user, I highly doubt you'll ever need to deny a role a capability.
 * A role that is neither granted nor denied a capability simply doesn't have that capability.

 **Note:** If you were using a pre-1.0.0 version of Members, the concept of denied capabilities was not built in.
 In those versions, you could only grant or remove a capability.